 As a registered charity we gratefully receive donations to support scientific research and education.

-John Innes Foundation trustees play an active part in the management of the John Innes Centre (JIC) and have the right to appoint three members of its Governing Council.
-The trustees also provide direct support for JIC's research and training, principally through sponsorship of several graduate studentships each year, and by their support for educational programmes and the infrastructure of the site.
+John Innes Foundation trustees play an active part in the management of the John Innes Centre and have the right to appoint members of its Governing Council.
+The trustees also provide direct support for the John Innes Centre's research and training, principally through sponsorship of several graduate studentships each year, and by their support for educational programmes and the infrastructure of the site.

 Several of the images across this website are provided by the John Innes Foundation, via these historical collections.